snt-spacer/Online-3D-Reconstruction-pipeline-for-MC-of-rovers/README.md

 1. ROS2 system (ROS2 Humble)
 2. VR system (Unity)

-Communication and data transfer between the two systems is possible using Unity's [ROS-TCP Connector][https://github.com/Unity-Technologies/ROS-TCP-Connector].
+Communication and data transfer between the two systems is possible using Unity's ROS-TCP Connector.

 The 3D reconstruction pipeline expects a ROS2 message of PointCloud2 type, which is then read by a dedicated ROS2 subscriber script in Unity.
 The point cloud is then sent to the TSDF Constructor to produce a TSDF, and then to the Mesh Generator, which uses the Marching Cubes algorithm to reconstruct the mesh from the TSDF data.
 This procedure is performed online (near real-time), as long as there is Point Cloud data sent over from the rover.